OUR

 PEOPLE

 Our people are the most important asset of our business.
-To sustain and expand our operations, we need a safe, healthy, and engaged workforce.
+To sustain and expand our operations, our focus is on a safe, healthy, and engaged workforce.

-Aspiring to be an employer of choice, Rössing Uranium provides long-term and rewarding employment by investing in its people throughout their careers.
+As the employer of choice, Rössing Uranium provides long-term, rewarding employment by investing in its people throughout their careers.
 We believe that through employment creation, we are making significant contributions to society and the Namibian economy and contribute positively to our partnerships with local communities and other stakeholders.

-We recognise the importance of attracting, developing and retaining people with diverse backgrounds in our business and realise the benefits of developing the skills of others.
-It is the mandate of the Training and Development division to see that this commitment is demonstrated and aligned with Rössing’s needs and objectives.
+We recognise the importance of attracting, developing, and retaining people with diverse backgrounds in our business and realise the benefits of developing the skills of others.
+It is the mandate of the human resources department to see that this commitment is demonstrated and aligned with Rössing’s needs and objectives.

 Workforce at a glance

-• Number of employees who left the mine’s employment: 68
+• Number of employees, including FTC who left the mine’s employment: 138

 Training and Development